 If you live in Spain or are in the process of moving to Spain, it is important that you are aware of any prescription charges that you may have to pay.

-The co-payment system, means that most people, including UK pensioners, are required to pay a percentage of their prescription costs.
-The percentage that will need to be paid will be included on your prescription.
+The co-payment system means that most people, including UK pensioners, are required to pay a percentage of their prescription costs when visiting a Spanish pharmacy.
+The percentage that will need to be paid will be included in your prescription.

 The scheme is handled by each autonomous community, meaning that the process may vary slightly between the different regions.

 The payment percentage will differ from person to person, as it will be calculated on each individual situation and on declared annual income.
 This percentage will be taken from information about your income obtained from the annual resident tax declaration (IRPF).